-- 1. Warning Verbal or Written - 2.
-Performance Improvement/Management Process Required Training or Education - 3.
-Probation - 4.
-Loss of Annual Pay Increase - 5.
-Loss of Oversight or Supervisory Responsibility Demotion - 6.
-Suspension with pay Suspension without pay Termination - 7.
+- 1. Performance Improvement/Management Process - 2.
+Required Training or Education - 3.
+Loss of Annual Pay Increase - 4.
+Loss of Oversight or Supervisory Responsibility Demotion - 5.
 Other Actions: In addition to or in place of the above sanctions, the College may impose any other sanction as deemed appropriate.